Javelin was a British man-portable air defence system developed by Shorts as an improved successor to the problematic Blowpipe.

 A new triple launcher was also developed.

-The reason the UK selected SACLOS instead of IR homing was that it wanted to attack aircraft and helicopters before they had released its weapons, head-on.
+The reason the UK selected SACLOS instead of IR homing was that it wanted to attack aircraft and helicopters before they had released their weapons, head-on.
 IR homing (at the time) was assessed to be less capable of these head-on engagements.

 It also entered service with Canada